 Built in Designs – There are a few new designs compared to the older models.
-The CM350 will have 631 designs and the CM650 will have 1102 designs.
+The CM350 has 631 designs and the CM650 has 1102 designs.

 Scanning Color Recognition – This is a new feature and is available on both the CM350 and CM650 models.
 It will be interesting to see how this compares to the older versions but essentially you will be able to choose between grayscale or RGB color mode when scanning.

 12” x 24” Scanning Capability – This feature is only available on the CM650 model.
 It’s what we have been waiting for which is why we will be buying the CM650.
 We have been wanting to scan using the 12” x 24” mat we have but our current Scan n Cut machine will only scan using a 12” x 12” mat.